Computer Setup

 return

-- When it has completed the installation, which may take some time, quit the Terminal using
+. - When it has completed the installation, which may take some time, carefully read the output.
+Under the “Next steps” section, copy the two recommended commands, paste them after your Terminal prompt, and hit

 command + q